Implement Google Analytics 4 in ConvertPlus and InLine Checkout (with GTM)

 You will see the number of purchases for your products and the revenue from your purchases.

-Merchant Control Panel Settings
+Control Panel Settings

-The Analytics section in your Merchant Control Panel allows you to integrate Google Analytics 4 or/and Google Tag Manager(with GA 4) in the ConvertPlus or InLine ordering engines and thus track the behavior of your shoppers on the 2Checkout pages.
+The Analytics section in your Control Panel allows you to integrate Google Analytics 4 or/and Google Tag Manager(with GA 4) in the ConvertPlus or InLine ordering engines and thus track the behavior of your shoppers on the 2Checkout pages.

 Follow these steps to complete your analytics integration:

-- Log into your Merchant Control Panel.
+- Log into your Control Panel.

 - Navigate to Setup → Ordering options.